cogstat/cogstat_user_documentation/Installation.md

 (If you want to use CogStat in [Jupyter Notebook](Jupyter-Notebook) or if you want to use a smaller installer by adding CogStat to your existing Python installation, see the instructions in the relevant section below.)

 <!---
 0. Note that these instructions may not work for older macOS versions.
-Most probably you need at least macOS 10.13.
+Most probably, you need at least macOS 10.13.
 1. Install some of the required packages (you may skip this part if you update your CogStat and have already run this before).
     * Open a terminal
         * Press Command+Space, type Terminal, and press the enter key.